matthiasblum/h5hg/README.md

 You can filter loops with a minimum contact count threshold with the `count` argument, or with a maximum dispersion threshold with the `disp` argument:

     >>> mat.get("chr3", 181399711, 181459711, sampling=50, count=5, disp=10)

+Passing 0 for the `start` and `end` arguments will retrieve the entire chromosome.

 ### Plotting data